-Beginning 12 months after the date of discovery of a release, the owner or operator of an UST or underground storage facility shall pay an annual fee to the commissioner until completion of remedial action has been approved by the commissioner.
+Beginning 12 months after the date of discovery of a release, the owner or operator of an UST or underground storage facility shall pay an annual fee to the commissioner until completion of remedial action form has been submitted or approved by the commissioner, if required under subsection (i) of this section.
 Such fee shall begin at \$1,000 and shall be due and payable on the anniversary of the date of discovery of the release.
-The annual fee required by this subdivision shall double on each following anniversary date until completion of remedial action has been approved by the commissioner, provided, at the end of year 5 after the date of discovery of a release, such fee shall not exceed \$12,000.00 for each year thereafter.
+The annual fee required by this subdivision shall increase by \$1,000 on each following anniversary date until a completion of remedial action form has been submitted or approved by the commissioner, if required under subsection (i) of this section provided, at the end of year 5 after the date of discovery of a release, such fee shall not exceed \$5,000.00 for each year thereafter.
+If such completion of remedial action form is rejected by the commissioner, payment of such fees shall resume.
 The fee schedule shall be as follows:

-Fee payable on anniversary of discovery pursuant to (n)(1) 1 2 3 4 5+ \$1,000.00 \$2,000.00 \$4,000.00 \$8,000.00 \$12,000.00
+Fee payable on anniversary of discovery pursuant to (n)(1) 1 2 3 4 5+ \$1,000.00 \$2,000.00 \$3,000.00 \$4,000.00 \$5,000.00

-(2) During Monitoring of Remedial Action
+(2) During Post-Remedial Monitoring

-Two years after the date the remedial action form has been submitted to the commissioner as required by subsection (i) of this section, if monitoring has failed to document compliance with the groundwater provisions of the RSRs, the owner or operator of the UST or underground storage facility shall pay an annual fee to the commissioner until completion of remedial action has been approved by the commissioner.
+(A) Two years after the date the completion of remedial action form has been submitted to the commissioner as required by subsection (i) of this section, if monitoring has failed to document compliance with the groundwater provisions of the RSRs, the owner or operator of the UST or underground storage facility shall pay an annual fee to the commissioner until monitoring demonstrates compliance as documented by submittal of a monitoring and progress status form, or as approved by the commissioner if required under subsection (i) of this section.
 Such fee shall begin at \$1,000 and shall be due and payable on the anniversary of the date 2 years after the remedial action form has been submitted to the commissioner.
-Such fee shall double on each following anniversary date until compliance has been achieved, provided, the annual fee due at the end of the 6th year after the remedial action form has been submitted, such fee shall not exceed \$12,000.00 for each year thereafter.
+Such fee shall increase by \$1,000 on each following anniversary date until compliance has been achieved, provided, at the end of the 6th year after the remedial action form has been submitted, such fee shall not exceed \$5,000.00 for each year thereafter.
+(B) If the UST is in post remedial monitoring as of {insert effective date of regulations}, the owner or operator of the UST or underground storage facility shall pay an annual fee to the commissioner until monitoring demonstrates compliance as documented by submittal of a monitoring and progress status form, or as approved by the commissioner, if required under subsection (i) of this section, beginning {insert date two years after effective date of regulations}.
+Such fee shall begin at \$1,000 and shall be due and payable on the anniversary of the date 2 years after the remedial action form has been submitted to the commissioner.
+Such fee shall increase by \$1,000 on each following anniversary date until compliance has been achieved, provided, at the end of the 6th year after the remedial action form has been submitted, such fee shall not exceed \$5,000.00 for each year thereafter.